 For as he thinketh in his heart, so is he: (Proverbs 23:7)

-The main idea of this book as expounded by the author is that our minds and beliefs determine in no small measure what we eventually achieve or become in life.
-Whether we are aware of them or not, we all have internal beliefs about ourselves and what we want out of life.
-Those beliefs in no small measures determine what we want out of life and whether we succeed at getting them.
+The fundamental idea of this book as expounded by the author is that our minds and beliefs determine in no small measure what we eventually achieve or become in life.
+Whether or not we are aware of them, we all have internal beliefs about ourselves and what we want out of life.
+Those beliefs in no small measure determine what we want out of life and whether we succeed at getting them.
 Therefore, changing your mindset and beliefs about yourself can profoundly affect your chances of success.

 “The growth mindset is the belief that abilities can be cultivated.
 But it doesn’t tell you how much change is possible or how long change will take.
 And it doesn’t mean that everything, like preferences or values, can be changed”

 “The growth mindset also doesn’t mean everything that can be changed should be changed.
 We all need to accept some of our imperfections, especially the ones that don’t really harm our lives or the lives of others”

 - With passion, perseverance, and training you can achieve more than you ever thought was possible.

 - Stretching yourself and sticking to it even when things are not going well is the hallmark of the growth mindset.